 These Lilliputians that dictate our thoughts and actions are really no different from what the President deals with daily.
 He is bombarded by his staff, members of Congress and lobbyists … all with their own personal agendas and priorities.
 These priorities often have little to do with those of the President.
 If he (or she) had their way, they’d probably spend their time thinking – pondering the big picture … hopefully trying to make the world a better place (again my naive optimism showing).

 It’s the job of the Chief of Staff to determine who occupies the President’s attention, and in turn his agenda and priorities.
 Imagine if there was no Chief of Staff though.
 It would be endless barrage of “squeaky wheels” … with no WD40 anywhere in sight.

-If you’re one of those who are still believes in resolutions – your resolutions can’t operate in a vacuum.
+If you’re one of those who still believes in resolutions – your resolutions can’t operate in a vacuum.
 It’s like addiction recovery.
 Just ‘stopping’ doesn’t work.
-A wholesale change needs to happen with the addict’s ecosystem.
+A wholesale change needs to happen within the addict’s ecosystem.
 Going back to the same environment, with the same acquaintances (I hesitate to call them friends) and performing the same daily routine will lead nowhere but the road to relapse.
 First the addict has to not only change the priorities of their Chief of Staff, but give them the boot and start new.
-While your situation starting out 2016 may not be as drastic as this … your world may still require a changing of the guard to accomplish the goals you’ve set for the new year.
+While your situation starting out 2019 may not be as drastic as this … your world may still require a changing of the guard to accomplish the goals you’ve set for the new year.